keerthanabollepally/DILIGENT_CORPORATION_TEST-/README.md

 It can understand user questions, find relevant information, and reply in a conversational way.

 This project focuses on showing the **basic working flow of an AI assistant**, not a full production system.
+## This project simulates the behavior of a self-hosted LLM (such as LLaMA) and a vector database (such as Pinecone) to demonstrate the overall AI assistant workflow.

 ---